jupyter-book/mystmd/docs/quickstart-myst-documents.md

 ```

 In this case, we are also adding additional metadata like an ORCID, as well as ensuring the license is an SPDX compatible code.
-Once these are added, the `book-theme` template can make it look pretty, this can also be customized by other themes, including $\LaTeX$ and Microsoft Word templates!
+Once these are added, the myst theme (in this case the `book-theme` template) can make it look pretty, this can also be customized by other themes, including $\LaTeX$ and Microsoft Word templates!

 :::{figure} ./images/frontmatter-after.png
 :width: 80%
 :name: frontmatter-after

 The myst theme for the `01-paper.md` page after the frontmatter changes are added.
-Compare this to what it looked like before in [](#frontmatter-before).
+Compare this to what it looked like before in [](#frontmatter-before-pdf).
 The structure of the HTML page has also been improved, including meta tags that are available to search engines and other programmatic indexers.
 :::

 ### Add an abstract block